It had its time of glory in the past. In ancient Greece, philosophy

 another public.
 So, philosophy can be considered useful for its

-social role of a huge intellectual bin where cranks can gather,
+social role of a huge intellectual bin where idiots can gather,

-while science on its own side can stay clean.
+while science on its own side can stay somewhat cleaner.

 OK, philosophy is so diverse that it may also be possible to find